 A look at synthetic mulches and their uses

-In this section, we’ll go through each of the above-mentioned synthetic mulch choices in further depth.
+In this section, we’ll go through the above-mentioned synthetic mulch choices in further depth.

 Black plastic mulch

 In the spring, black plastic mulch helps warm the soil, decreases water loss, and is convenient.
 In limited growing seasons, this can make a large difference.
-However, it is more difficult to water; it also degrades when exposed to sunshine.
+However, it is more difficult to water and degrades when exposed to sunshine.
 If the soil beneath the plastic is not shaded by leaves or covered with additional mulch in the heat of summer, it becomes quite hot.

 Silver plastic mulch